Best Succulent Soil Reviewed - with Buying Guide (2023)

 - Nutrient-rich soil mix

-- Particles size varies which allow for quick draining
+- Particles size varies which allows for quick draining

 - It is a little bit on the expensive side.